MM1323/security_assignments/README.md

 • Gain familiarity with network measurement data
 • Implement basic approaches for identifying malicious traffic
 • Reason about the network security threats faced by universities

+## Assignment 3: Web Security ##

+A startup named BUNGLE! is about to launch its first product: a web search engine that accepts logins and tracks users’ search histories.
+However, their investors are nervous about security problems.
+Unlike the Bunglers who developed the site, you took COSC 311, so the investors have hired you to perform a security evaluation before the site goes live to the public.

+Your first task will be to attack the BUNGLE! website by exploiting three common classes of
+vulnerabilities: cross-site scripting (XSS), cross-site request forgery (CSRF), and SQL injection.
+You will need to exploit these vulnerabilities with various flawed defenses in place.
+Understanding how these attacks work will help you better defend your own web applications.

+Your second task will be to modify the source code of the BUNGLE! website to defend against password breaches and some of the attacks you have demonstrated.
+Protect BUNGLE!. . . protect the world!